celestiaorg/docs/developers/blobstreamx-proof-queries.md

 allows querying a data root to data root tuple root proof.
-It takes a block `height`, a starting block, and an end block, then it generates the binary Merkle proof of the `DataRootTuple`, corresponding to that `height`, to the `DataRootTupleRoot` which is committed to in the BlobstreamX contract.
+It takes a block `height`, a starting block, and an end block, then it generates the binary Merkle proof of the `DataRootTuple`, corresponding to that `height`, to the `DataRootTupleRoot` which is committed to in the Blobstream X contract.

 The endpoint can be queried using the golang client: